DanielMoscoso/100day_challenge/Readme.txt

 		-I got carried away debugging that I forgot to add every step to the log...
 		 Well, I caught myself in the first debugging of the actual coding challenge:
 		 Where you should not assign the value "0", but compare it instead > "==".
+		-You should be turning the answer into an "int".
+Right now it is a "str".
 ===============================================================================